FAQs

 Students receiving either the Carson Smith Special Needs Scholarship or the Special Needs Opportunity Scholarship cannot simultaneously receive the Utah Fits All Scholarship.
 Students may apply for all three of these scholarships but may only use one scholarship at a time.

-While every Utah K-12 child is eligible, applicants qualifying as low-income and siblings of approved applicants are prioritized to ensure the funds go where most needed first.
+While every Utah K-12 child is eligible, applicants qualifying as low-income, application renewals, and siblings of approved applicants are prioritized to ensure the funds go where most needed first.
 All remaining applicants in all other income ranges are then eligible.

 Here is the specific order of preference that the law requires ACE Scholarships to follow when awarding scholarships.

-2. An eligible student who did not use a scholarship account in the previous school year, with a family income at or below 200% of the federal poverty level ($62,400 for a family of four).
+- New eligible student applicants who did not use a scholarship account in the 2024-25 school year and who meet a family income at or below 200% of the federal poverty level.

-3. An eligible student who is a sibling of an eligible student who uses a scholarship account at the time the sibling applies for a scholarship account or used a scholarship account in the school year immediately preceding the school year for which the sibling is applying for a scholarship account.
+- New eligible student applicants who are a sibling of an eligible scholarship student who uses a scholarship account at the time the incoming sibling applies for a scholarship account; or new eligible student applicants who are a sibling of an eligible 2024-25 scholarship student who used a scholarship account.

-4. An eligible student who did not use a scholarship account in the previous school year with a family income between 200% and 555% of the federal poverty level (Up to $173,160 for a family of four).
+- An eligible student who did not use a scholarship account in the previous school year; and with a family income between 200%-555% of the FPL.

 Income Level Chart